Sasha10rr/Finer-Vision-Developer/README.md

 # Finer-Vision-Developer

-Clone the project.
-Open new terminal
-Navigate to the api folder.
+To run this project, run this command in both the api and client folder.

+npm start  (yarn start)

+Also add cors for the server side

-Write the next line in the terminal npm i cors npm start
+npm i cors (yarn add cors)

-open new terminal
-navigate to the client folder
-write:
-npm install
-npm start